 Apprenticeships offer an excellent way to learn and practice skills in a wide range of industries.
 As a college graduate, bootcamp graduate, or web development enthusiast, you can apply for web development apprenticeships and work with professionals to gain real-life experience while getting paid.
-In addition, it is a great career path to the tech industry with little or no experience.
+In addition, completing a web developer apprenticeship is a great way to begin your career path in the tech industry with little or no experience.

 A web development apprenticeship is a program that allows new and experienced web developers to learn on the job while getting paid.
 Throughout the program, apprentices get to develop relevant skills, build their professional portfolios, and receive a salary at the same time.

 Apprenticeships are popular among bootcamp graduates, online course graduates, and sometimes college graduates.
-Throughout the program, apprentices are trained and supervised by the team lead.
+Throughout a web development apprenticeship, apprentices are trained and supervised by the team lead.
 These programs often result in permanent employment, as companies often offer full-time positions to apprentices upon completing the program.

 As a web developer apprentice, you will perform the duties of a professional web developer with the exception of leading a project.
 You will work with the team to research, build, and design websites for company clients.
 You will also create test applications for websites, maintain clients’ websites, and monitor website traffic.